rucio/documentation/docs/operator/multi_vo_rucio.md

 Some daemons need a delegated X509 user proxy and the necessary CA so that it can submit jobs to FTS.
 For the CA you have to add a `<releasename>-rucio-ca-bundle` secret.
-For the user proxy a cronjob can be setup to either generate it from a long proxy.
+For the user proxy, the cronjob can be setup to generate it from a long proxy.
 The cronjob uses the [fts-cron](https://github.com/rucio/containers/tree/master/fts-cron) container which expects different input secrets.
 When enabled, the cronjob runs once upon installation and then every 6 hours.

 For multi-vo the helm chart needs some changes vo should be set to `multi_vo` and a `vomses` section added.
 This section contains the vo and voms extention if required.
-Any additiional VOMS server info can be mounted as an additional secret to /etc/vomses/.
+Any additional VOMS server info can be mounted as an additional secret to /etc/vomses/.
 An example configuration looks like this: